Trey Nichols

 That was then...

-The process starts with a visit to Kimberly's gallery in Silver Lake.
+The process started with a visit to Kimberly's gallery in Silver Lake.
 Writers select a piece that inspires or intrigues them...

 ...then get to work on writing their plays.

-After several group meetings with the writers, the plays are revised, polished, then rehearsed and presented in an evening of either staged readings or workshop performance.
+After a few in-house readings, the plays were revised, polished, then rehearsed and presented in an evening of either staged readings or workshop performance.
 Kudos to director Vesna Hocevar, producer Jenny Gillett, dramaturg Alicia Tycer, technical guru Danijel Sraka, and co-producer Lemuel Thornton!

 Mosaic Couple with Wine, featuring Laura Buckles and Jason Duplissea.

-Mary Beth Pape and Michael Shutt in Todd's Hollywood Tours.
+Mary Beth Pape and Michael Shutt in rehearsal for Todd's Hollywood Tours.

 Trey performed in The Car Plays in the WoW (Without Walls) Series at the La Jolla Playhouse.
 Trey played Dad in Disneyland by Paul Stein.
 Directed by Dana Schwartz.